frederic-perez/AmE-dictionary/data/idioms.md

 __be something to (something)__ To have some degree of importance, truth, or value. _You know, there might be something to all this “positive thinking” you keep going on about._ _The detective initially brushed off the pattern as nothing but coincidence, but after it started appearing at each and every crime scene, he began to think there was something to it._
 __be square (with one)__ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._
 __be still in the game__ To remain a contender for success despite setbacks or difficulties.
+__be taken by surprise__ To be happened upon when one is not ready, prepared, or on guard; to be shocked or startled by someone or something. _I was taken completely by surprise when you showed up at my office this afternoon for lunch.
+I wish you would have called ahead!_
 __be two/three etc years someone’s junior__ :three: To be younger than someone else by a particular amount. _Diane is 12 years her husband’s junior._ _His remarriage at the age of 46 to a girl some thirty years his junior took place in February 1386._
 __be two/three etc years someone’s senior__ To be two/three etc years older than someone. _Her husband is fifteen years her senior._
 __be warned__ _Be warned, Commander, I didn’t make this coffee._